Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Introduction

-The cosmological constraining power of number counts of optically-selected clusters is limited by a range of systematic effects that must be understood and controlled.
-On the theoretical side, these include uncertainties in the modelling of the dark matter density profile in the cluster field \citep{Becker2011modeling,Lee2018wlmass} and in the calibration of the halo mass function \citep{Artis2021hmfcalibration}.
-Cluster number counts also deviate from a simple Poisson process \citep{Poisson1837}, as fluctuations in the underlying matter density field introduce additional correlated scatter known as Super-Sample Covariance (SSC; \citealt{2003_SV_HU,Gouyou2022SSC}), which constitutes an important source of variance for cluster count measurements \citep{Fumagalli2021pinocchiovariance,Payerne2023,Payerne2024unbinnedSSC}.
-On the observational side, further systematics arise from the calibration of source galaxy shapes \citep{Hernandez2020shape}, photometric redshift uncertainties in the background galaxy sample \citep{Wright2020photoz}, contamination of the source sample by cluster member galaxies \citep{Varga2019contamination}, and miscentering — offsets between the detected cluster centre and the true dark matter halo centre (\citealt{Becker2011modeling,Lee2018wlmass,Zhang2019redmappermiscentering,Sommer2022miscentering}, Murray et al., in prep.).
-Additionally, selection effects from the cluster detection process can introduce correlations between lensing mass and observed richness that can significantly bias cluster abundance and lensing analyses \citep{Wu2022selection,Zhang2024propertycov,Salcedo2024sbiDESplanck}.
+Over the past two decades, the measurement of the abundance of galaxy clusters has provided competitive constraints on $\Omega_m$ and $\sigma_8$, from optically detected clusters by the Dark Energy Survey\footnote{ Although it should be noted that the \cite{Abbott2020DESCL} found a significant tension with the other DES analysis.} (DES; \citealt{Abbott2020DESCL,Abbott2025DESCLY3,To2021DEScomb,Costanzi2021DESSPTCL}), the Kilo Degree Survey (KiDS; \citealt{Lesci2022KIDSCL,Lesci2025kidscl}), the Sloan Digital Sky Survey (SDSS; \citealt{Fumagalli2023SDSS,Park2023lensingabundance,Sunayama2023HSClensing}), from X-ray-detected clusters by ROSAT \citep{Mantz2014WTGCL}, eROSITA \citep{Ghirardini2024erositaCL} and from clusters detected through the Sunyaev-Zeldovich (SZ) effect at millimeter wavelengths by the \textit{Planck} satellite \citep{Ade2016PlanckCL,Zubeldia2019PlanckCMBlensing,Salvati2022PlanckSPT,Lee2024PlanckACTCL,Aymerich2024PlanckChandraCL}, the South Pole Telescope (SPT; \citealt{Chaubal2022SPTCLCMBlensing,Bocquet2024SPT,Bocquet2025SPTDES}) or the Atacama Cosmology Telescope (ACT; \citealt{Sehgal2011actCL,Hasselfield2013ACT}).
+Large cluster surveys such as the Legacy Survey of Space and Time of the Vera Rubin Observatory \citep{LSST} and the \textit{Euclid} mission \citep{laureijs2011euclid} will detect tens to hundreds of thousands of clusters and provide even stronger cosmological constraints.
+The cosmological constraining power of number counts of optically selected clusters is limited by a range of systematic effects that must be understood and controlled.
+On the theoretical side, these include uncertainties in the modeling of the dark matter density profile in the cluster field \citep{Becker2011modeling,Lee2018wlmass} and in the calibration of the halo mass function \citep{Artis2021hmfcalibration}.
+Cluster number counts also deviate from a simple Poisson process \citep{Poisson1837}, as fluctuations in the underlying matter density field introduce additional correlated scatter known as super-sample covariance (SSC; \citealt{2003_SV_HU,Gouyou2022SSC}), which constitutes an important source of variance for cluster count measurements \citep{Fumagalli2021pinocchiovariance,Payerne2023,Payerne2024unbinnedSSC}.
+On the observational side, further systematics arise from the calibration of source galaxy shapes \citep{Hernandez2020shape}, photometric redshift uncertainties in the background galaxy sample \citep{Wright2020photoz}, contamination of the source sample by cluster member galaxies \citep{Varga2019contamination}, and miscentering — offsets between the detected cluster center and the true dark matter halo center (\citealt{Becker2011modeling,Lee2018wlmass,Zhang2019redmappermiscentering,Sommer2022miscentering}, Murray et al., in prep.).
+Additionally, selection effects from the cluster detection process can introduce correlations between lensing mass and observed richness that can significantly bias cluster abundance and lensing analyzes \citep{Wu2022selection,Zhang2024propertycov,Salcedo2024sbiDESplanck}.